pdewacht/adlipt/adlipt/README.md

 # ADLiPT

-ADLiPT is a driver for the "Adlib on a parallel port" OPL2LPT board.
+ADLiPT is a driver for the "AdLib on a parallel port" OPL2LPT board.
 For more information, see [the thread on the Vogons forum][1].

 [1]: https://www.vogons.org/viewtopic.php?f=62&t=55105